vitormesquita/MSession/README.md

 ## Session

-Session module contains all classes to manage an app session and all this module runs around the `SessionManager<T: AnyObject>` class.
+Session module contains all classes to manage an app session.

+All this module runs around the `SessionManager<T: AnyObject>` class.
 This class is in charge to deal with ***create, update, expire and logout*** app session.

-SessionManager by default needs a `AnyObject` to save on session.
+By default SessionManager needs a `AnyObject` to save on session.
 This object will be your "user" or "client" into application.

-So basically to use this module you need to have a instance of this class ***(normally is a shared instance)***.
+So basically to use this module you need to have a instance of this class or create your own extending `SessionManager`.

 **Create a shared instante:**